 Make A Lasting Impact When You "Shine The Light."

-Choosing to “Shine The Light” is easy and convenient.
-Simply send a donation to the Good Samaritan Clinic in the amount of your choice.
-Email us a list of people (and their addresses) that you wish to honor or remember this holiday season.
+If you are ready to help change lives, it’s simple.
+In order to “Shine The Light,” all that you need to do is send a donation to the Good Samaritan Clinic in the amount of your choice.
+Include a list of the names of people (and their addresses) that you wish to honor or remember this holiday season.
 We will send each person or family on your list an acknowledgment card notifying them of your generous gift.
 (The donation amount will not be listed on the card.)
-“Shine The Light” is the perfect gift for relatives, friends, colleagues, service providers and more.
-Just send in a donation, along with your list of recipients and their addresses, and let us do the rest.
-Your gift will make the season brighter for those you are honoring, and will help improve the wellbeing of people just like Laurie, Yasmeen and Moises.
+“Shine The Light” is a fantastic way to celebrate family, friends, co-workers, neighbors and more this holiday season.
+Simply send in a donation along with your list of recipients (and their addresses), and let us do the rest!

 Good Samaritan Clinic Address: 615 N. B St. Fort Smith, AR 72901